galloty/genefer22/README.md

 ## TODO

-- add crc (or ecc?) to binary files
+- add crc32 to binary files
-- fast GPU transform for GFN-20-21-22 and DYFL projects
 - fast CPU transform for the GFN-22 project (*b* < 600,000)